nrimsky/EmbedMap/README.md

 - Run `source venv/bin/activate` to activate it
 - Run `pip install -r requirements.txt` to install dependency
 - Run `python main.py` to run the script (it will prompt you to provide URLs and page titles)
 - You can view your completed map at `viz/index.html`.
+- You can drag the nodes of the map around to rotate the map in 3D
+- You can also zoom in and out using normal zoom gestures
-Clicking on the nodes in the visualisation should take you to the original URLs.
-You can also rotate the map and zoom in/out.
+- Clicking on the nodes or text labels should take you to the original URLs

 ### Example
 - You can see an example map at `example_viz/index.html` which was generated from some Wikipedia pages (the source data and embeddings can be found in `test_data` and `test_embeddings`)